top of page

 Scientific Inquiry

-The Renaissance was a time when science really took off, thanks to trailblazers like Copernicus, Galileo, and Vesalius.
-These guys used observation and experimentation to get a better grip on how the world works, shaking up old beliefs and setting the stage for modern science.
-Their focus on evidence and logical thinking sparked a curiosity that eventually led to the Scientific Revolution, totally changing how we see the universe and our place in it.
+The Renaissance was a huge leap forward in science, thanks to trailblazers like Copernicus, Galileo, and Vesalius.
+They used observation and experiments to question old ideas, setting the stage for modern science.
+This focus on evidence and logic sparked curiosity, kicking off the Scientific Revolution and changing how we see the universe.

 Conclusion